Vrishikaa/amazon-stock-analysis-powerbi/README.md

 This project presents an interactive Power BI dashboard analyzing Amazon’s stock performance over nearly three decades.
 It marks a significant milestone in my data analytics learning journey — combining storytelling with data visualization.

 ---
+## 🧩 Problem Statement

+Amazon, one of the most influential tech giants today, has undergone dramatic stock price changes since its IPO in 1997.
+However, understanding the **long-term performance trends**, **volatility**, and the **impact of key business events** on its stock is often overlooked.

+This project addresses the following questions:

+- How has Amazon's stock evolved over the past three decades?
+- What major events (splits, acquisitions, leadership changes, global crises) influenced its price behavior?
+- What investment insights can be drawn from its historical trends?

+Using Power BI, this project performs a **time-series analysis** of Amazon’s stock performance from 1997 to 2025, combining **data visualization** and **business context** to deliver meaningful insights for analysts, investors, and learners alike.

 ## 🎯 Objective